DAVINCIPRO19/Machine-Learning/spamDetection/readme.md

-Goal of project to find spam text

-Details you see in .ipynb file
+### Goal of the project is classify spam text.
+Details you can see in .ipynb file